-HRDBMS features a distributed dataflow engine with built- in support for relational engine operators.
-Our is inherently asynchronous and pipelines operations within and across nodes and processors.
+HRDBMS features distributed a dataflow engine with built- in support for relational operators.
+Our engine is inherently asynchronous and pipelines operations within and across nodes and processors.
 Per default, once data is read from disk, all operations execute in main memory, spilling to disk only where necessary.
-The engine enforces data locality - all table and intermediate data is accessed locally on the node where it resides.
-Importantly, HRDBMS's optimizer can place any operator on any worker node.
+The engine enforces data locality - all table and intermediate data is accessed locally on the node where it Importantly, HRDBMS's optimizer can place any operator on any worker node.

 Pipelined Execution.
 Pipelining is a standard practice that avoids unnecessary materialization of intermediate results.
 Operators that need to consume their whole input before producing a result are called blocking.
-HRDBMS tries to avoid blocking operators, e.g., by choosing a non-blocking implementation of an operator or by splitting an operator into two phases where only one of the phases is blocking.
+HRDBMS avoid tries to blocking operators, e.g., by choosing a nonblocking implementation of an operator or by splitting an operator into two phases where only one of the phases is blocking.